learn-co-curriculum/react-props-movie-lab/README.md

 Following that, the props are passed again to `CardFront`.

 In our movie data set, we occasionally have missing data.
-This is where `defaultProps` come in and really pull our buns out of the fire.
-We will be handling all of our `defaultProp`'ing in `MovieCard` before they are passed down the chain to the front component.
+This is where `defaultProps` come in and save us some grief.
+We will be handling the creation of our `defaultProps` in `MovieCard` before they are passed down the chain to the `CardFront` component.

 ## Deliverables